-If you are caring for a partner, you may find the cancer and its treatment affects your sexual relationship.
-This will depend on the type of cancer, the treatment and its side effects.
+If you are caring for a partner, you may find your sexual relationship is affected.
+The changes will differ depending on the type of cancer, the treatment and its side effects.

-- Tiredness can make people lose interest in sex during and after treatment.
+- Tiredness can make people lose interest in sexual activities during and after treatment.
 This is called a lowered libido.

 - Cancer treatments, medicines and pain can also reduce libido and may affect someone’s physical ability to have sex.

-- A person’s body image may change after treatment, making them feel self-conscious and embarrassed.
+- A person’s body image may change during and after treatment, making them feel self-conscious and embarrassed.

 - The emotional strain of cancer or caring may preoccupy you and cause you to lose interest in sex.